Deltaspace0/monomer-widgets/readme/graph/README.md

 - `[wheelRate r]`.
 Speed of scaling.
 - `[lockX]`.
 Lock X-axis (scale only Y-axis).
 - `[lockY]`.
 Lock Y-axis (scale only X-axis).
 - `[graphColors colors]`.
 List of colors which are used to plot graphs.
 This list is then cycled when plotting graphs (in case there are more graphs than provided colors).
+It is ignored when using `graphWithColors`.